Percy Scott: Early years

 During Edinburgh's time with the Mediterranean Fleet, Scott noted the difficulties experienced by the flagship in making signals to the fleet (rather than to individual ships).
 He developed an arrangement with a masthead light which could be seen in all directions and which because of its height was not lost in the confusion of the other lights within the flagship's superstructure.
 The flagship adopted the design but the Admiralty then introduced a changed design for general issue which failed to work.
 Only after several years of "trial and waste of money" was Scott's original design adopted.

-In early 1890 Scott left Edinburgh to return to HMS Excellent and take command of the gunnery school.
+In early 1890 Scott left Edinburgh to return to HMS Excellent, the gunnery school.
 He found that construction was still in progress and his original plans had been "much departed from" and that things were "generally in rather a confused state".
 Scott proceeded to sort things out with his characteristic energy but there still remained the problem that little provision had been made to deal with road-making, draining and levelling.
 He judged that taking this issue up with the Admiralty would result in no early resolution so came up with a novel solution: he raised money by subscription to construct a cricket pitch in the centre of Whale Island, well drained and professionally constructed.
 After its completion, their Lordships, the Commissioners of the Admiralty, were making a visit and were shown the new pitch.
 However, to gain access they had to make their way across the approaches to the pitch ankle-deep in mud.
 Orders were promptly issued at the highest level for the island to be levelled and drained!

-During his term of command at Excellent Scott was appointed to sit on a three-man committee to revise and standardise the regulations respecting the navy's uniforms.
-At the time Navy officers "were wearing practically what they liked" and the Prince of Wales had called attention to this.
+During his term at Excellent Scott was appointed to sit on a three-man committee to revise and standardise the regulations respecting the navy's uniforms.
+At the time navy officers "were wearing practically what they liked" and the Prince of Wales had called attention to this.

-In his three years in command at Excellent Scott had made great strides in "perfecting Whale Island as a barracks" but "its efficiency as a School of Gunnery advanced but slowly".
+In his three years at Excellent Scott had made great strides in "perfecting Whale Island as a barracks" but "its efficiency as a School of Gunnery advanced but slowly".
 This was because although there seemed to be plenty of money for bricks and mortar, little was forthcoming for the necessary guns, ammunition and equipment for instruction.